The universal Euler characteristic and Burnside group for definable groupoids: Introduction

 \section{Introduction}

+Definable spaces are a powerful generalization of semialgebraic spaces.
+Semialgebraic spaces are defined as solutions sets of a finite collection of polynomial inequalities, and thus generalize solutions sets of polynomial equations.
+Definable spaces \cite{vandenDriesBook} play an important role in our investigation since, by using their cell decompositions, one can define associated definable Euler characteristics, which are not homotopy invariant in the non-compact case.
+Since Euler characteristics are finite additive invariants, they can also be reinterpreted as measures, and so integration with respect to them becomes possible, see \cite{ViroIntegralEulerChar}.

+Classical concepts like groups, continuous group actions, quotient spaces associated to group actions, and so on, can be developed in definable categories, and one finds many contributions to this field in the literature, see \cite{vandenDriesBook} and references therein. \emph{Groupoids}, which are powerful generalizations of topological groups, have been studied extensively in the last decades.
+Perhaps the most well-known example of a groupoid is the \emph{translation groupoid} associated to a continuous group action on a space.
+Many properties, originally defined for groups, can be extended to groupoids.
+Moreover, groupoids can be given definable structures.
+Here we will focus on Euler characteristics of groupoids such as in Definitions \eqref{def:OrbitSpaceDefinable} and \eqref{def:DefinGrpoid}, as well as on their Burnside group structures.

-Orbit space definable groupoids, introduced in \cite{FarsiSeaNonOrb}, are a class of topological groupoids with sufficient structure to admit a definition generalizing the various Euler characteristics that have been defined for orbifolds.
-The class is large enough to contain proper Lie groupoids with sufficiently finite isotropy type and topology (e.g., cocompact) as well as many examples of topological groupoids with no smooth structure.
-Building off of the extension of the $\Z^\ell$-orbifold Euler characteristics to translation groupoids by compact groups in \cite{GZEMH-HigherOrbEulerCompactGroup}, the $\Gamma$-orbifold Euler characteristic of an orbit space definable groupoid was defined for any finitely presented group $\Gamma$ in \cite{FarsiSeaNonOrb}.
-It was demonstrated that the $\Gamma$-orbifold Euler characteristic is equal to the usual Euler characteristic of the \emph{$\Gamma$-inertia space} $\vert\Lambda_\Gamma\G\vert$, the orbit space of the $\Gamma$-inertia groupoid $\Lambda_\Gamma \G$ when the latter is orbit space definable; see Definition~\ref{def:G^(l)}.
-For Lie groupoids, the $\Z$-inertia space was first studied in \cite{Brylinski}; see also \cite{FarsiPflaumSeaton1,FarsiPflaumSeaton2,PflaumPosthumaTangHochschildCohom}.
+In the paper \cite{FarSeaJLMS}, the first and third authors introduced the $\Gamma$-orbifold Euler characteristic (where $\Gamma$ is a finitely presented group) for \emph{orbit space definable groupoids}.
+These groupoids are topological groupoids that are endowed with a definable structure on their quotient space.
+Examples of orbit space definable groupoids include cocompact proper Lie groupoids as well as many examples of topological groupoids with no smooth structure.
+The $\Gamma$-orbifold Euler characteristic of an orbit space definable groupoid is defined using integration with respect to the Euler characteristic following \cite{GZEMH-HigherOrbEulerCompactGroup} and shown to be equal to the usual Euler characteristic of the \emph{$\Gamma$-inertia space} \cite{FarsiPflaumSeaton2}.
+In the case of a translation groupoid its associated inertia groupoid is the groupoid of the group elements that fix some point in the space, labeled by the points they fix.